foliacouetey/houses_prices/README.md

 # houses_prices

-This project aims to predict houses prices using machine learning techniques using Python language.
+This project aims to predict houses prices using machine learning techniques, and based on Python language.

 ## Project structure